archlinux/alpm/README.md

 Currently the following components are available:

-- [alpm-buildinfo]: a library and commandline interface to work with `BUILDINFO` files
+- [alpm-buildinfo]: a library and commandline interface to work with [BUILDINFO] files
-- [alpm-mtree]: a library and commandline interface to work with `.MTREE` and `mtree` files
+- [alpm-mtree]: a library and commandline interface to work with [ALPM-MTREE] files
 - [alpm-package]: a library for the creation of [alpm-package][spec:alpm-package] files
 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM
-- [alpm-pkginfo]: a library and commandline interface to work with `.PKGINFO` files
+- [alpm-pkginfo]: a library and commandline interface to work with [PKGINFO] files
-- [alpm-srcinfo]: a library and commandline interface to work with `SRCINFO` files
+- [alpm-srcinfo]: a library and commandline interface to work with [SRCINFO] files
 - [alpm-types]: a central library for types used by other ALPM libraries and tools

 ## Contributing